Usbac/wolff/docs/en/testing.md

 vendor/bin/phpunit -db
 ```

-_The PDO Sqlite driver (pdo_sqlite) must be enabled for the database tests to run._
+_The PDO Sqlite driver (pdo\_sqlite) must be enabled for the database tests to run._

 ## Code coverage

 The code coverage of wolff is around *eighty-fourth percent (~84%).
-Keep in mind that this number can slightly change between different versions.

-_\* Coverage based on the result of PHPUnit while using Xdebug as code coverage driver._
+_\* Coverage based on the result of PHPUnit while using Xdebug as code coverage driver.
+Keep in mind that this number can slightly change between versions._

 To see the code coverage result in the terminal by yourself, run the test command with the `coverage-text` flag of PHPUnit.